mrds90/PdM_TPFinal/README.md

 * DOWN
 * RISING

-In FALLING and RISING state the FSM check for a debounce efect.
+In FALLING and RISING state the FSM check for a debounce effect.
 If the transition from UP to DOWN is confirmed the FSM report with a flag that the button was pressed.
-Similar behaviour for DOWN to UP transition.
+Similar behavior for DOWN to UP transition.
 ### Led
 This layer manage the lighting and shutdown of the leds.